yijie086/academic/content/authors/admin/_index.md

 ---
 My name is Yijie WANG (王一杰).

-A graduate student in MIT (Massachusetts Institute of Technology).

-A student in the Department of Physics.
+A graduate student in the MIT Department of Physics.

 ### My wishes